7.1 – Overview

 Some of the practical uses of Index are discussed below.

 Trading – Trading on the index is probably one of the most popular uses of the index.
 Majority of the traders in the market trade the index.
 They take a broader call on the economy or general state of affairs and translate that into a trade.
+The trader usually takes a short-term call on the index to trade.

-So as per your expectation, the budget is good, and the index moves to 6,900.
-You can now book your profits, and exit the trade at a 300 points profit!
+So as per your expectation, the budget is good, and the index moves to 18,450.
+You can now book your profits and exit the trade at a 300 points profit!
 Trades such as these are possible through what is known as the ‘Derivative’ segment of the markets.
 We are probably a bit early to explore derivatives, but for now, do remember that index trading is possible through the derivative markets.

 7.4 – Index construction methodology